-In early June, I began a new sculpture series with the working title, “Quarantine”.
-The title came from a painting that I worked on during March 2020.
-It pictures a figure with a cat, representing my experience of adjusting to strict isolation.
-That painting helped me survive the frustration and worry of those first months.
-I planned the sculpture with the same iconography, a lone figure and a cat, and kept the same title.
+In May 2020, I began a series of terracotta sculptures with the working title, “Quarantine”.
+It all began when I made a lifesize figure with a cat, reading, representing my experience of adjusting to strict isolation.
+The solace of time in the studio helped me survive the frustration and worry of those first months.
+I planned the next sculpture with the same iconography, a lone figure and a cat, and kept the natural terracotta surface.

 I chose to call the series “Asolas", meaning alone.
-As always, I started by looking at etymology.
-Asolas means alone, especially in the sense of undertaking a journey, task or adventure.
-I read that in archaic Irish (ancient Gaelic) the word solas meant moving toward the light.
-I also thought about solace, the English homonym for solas.
+As always I started by looking at etymology: Asolas in Spanish means alone in the sense of undertaking a journey, task or adventure.
+I also read about how the archaic Irish (ancient Gaelic) word solas meant moving toward the light, and I thought about solace, the English homonym for solas.

-These definitions combined carry meaningful ideas and provide inspiration as I work.
-It's my solitary journey toward the light.
+These definitions combined brought meaningful ideas and provide inspiration as I work through my solitary journey toward the light.

-Seated figure with book, cat, coffee, and flowers
+Left: Seated figure w book, cat and coffee.